An accelerated frequency-independent solver for oscillatory differential equations

 which we refer to as Appell's equation in light of \cite{appell}.

 In this way, each ``phase function'' for (\ref{introduction:ode}) corresponds with a solution of (\ref{introduction:riccati}), a solution of (\ref{introduction:kummer}), a modulus function satisfying (\ref{variants:appell}) and a pair of real-valued solutions of (\ref{introduction:ode}) whose Wronskian is $1$.
 For the sake of clarity and precision, we refer to functions $\psi$ such that $\exp(\psi(t))$ is a solution of (\ref{introduction:ode}) as exponential phase functions, and we say that $\alpha$ is a trigonometric phase function if the functions defined in (\ref{variants:uv}) constitute a basis in the space of solutions of (\ref{introduction:ode}).
-Given the close relationship (\ref{variants:ralpha}) between the solutions of the Riccati equation and those of Kummer's equation, however, there is little real distinction between the two.
+Given the close relationship (\ref{variants:ralpha}) between the solutions of the Riccati equation and those of Kummer's equation, however, there is little real distinction between exponential and trigonometric phase functions.

 \end{subsection}

 \begin{subsection}{A bound on the magnitude of Chebyshev coefficients}

 The Chebyshev expansion of a function $f:[a,b] \to \mathbb{C}$ is the series